-• To initialize and start the optimization software, open a new terminal window and type

-jmodelica -pylab

-This will start a Python environment in the terminal, where Python commands and scripts can be executed.
-Open the directory which you downloaded from the course homepage in the beginning of the lab by typing

-'''

-cd /path/to/lab-directory/

-'''

-where you have to type your specific directory.
-Then, open the JModelica.org file pendulum.mop and specify the missing constraints and model information from the home assignment.
-The initial conditions are already given in this file.
+• To initialize and start the optimization software, open a new terminal window and type jmodelica This will start a Python environment in the terminal, where Python commands and scripts can be executed.
+Open the directory which you downloaded from the course homepage in the beginning of the lab by typing cd /path/to/lab-directory/ where you have to type your specific directory.
+Then, open the JModelica.org file pendulum.mop with any text editor and specify the missing constraints and model information from the home assignment.
+The initial conditions are already given in this file. • Run run pendulum_opt.py This script utilizes JModelica.org to numerically solve the optimization problem.

-- Run

-- > run pendulum_opt.py

-This script utilizes JModelica.org to transform the optimization problem into a NLP and to solve it using Ipopt.
 Finally the results are plotted.
 The solver has to be provided with an initial guess.
 This is needed because the optimization problem is rather tough and some "guidance" is needed.
 The initial guess file, initial_guess.txt, contains a feasible, but not optimal, solution to the same problem.
-The optimization result is found in the file pendulum result.txt.

-- Open assignment5.m and respecify your MPC parameters from Assignment 4.
+The initial guess file is created by dividing the problem into two separate optimization problems.
+The first starts from the beginning and ends when the pendulum is just above the obstacle.
+The second starts where the first ends and ends at the terminal constraints.
+The final optimization result is found in the file pendulum_result.txt. - Open assignment5.m and respecify your MPC parameters from Assignment 4.
 Run assignment5.m, then simulate the system using cart_pend.mdl.
-Simulate your system with different initial conditions on the pendulum and both in open and closed loop.
+Simulate your system both in open and closed loop.
 Redesign your MPC controller if you are not satisfied with the result.
-The script plot_optim plots the pendulum trajectory and the elliptic constraint.

-- Test your design on the real process.
+The script plot_optim plots the pendulum trajectory and the elliptic constraint. - Test your design on the real process.